 In 2019 Pepper UK Limited pledged to promote gender diversity by:

-Our target is to continue to focus on diverse representation in our recruitment with a minimum of 50% of female candidates shortlisted for interview.
+Our target is to continue to focus on diverse representation in our recruitment for all roles and we are committed to ensuring a fair and consistent approach during the selection process.

-In the last year we have significantly enhanced our family friendly policies, which have a clear focus on making it financially easy to commit to family, but also advantageous to return to a career in finance, including but not limited to maternity, paternity and miscarriage.
+In 2022 we significantly enhanced our family friendly policies, which have a clear focus on making it financially easier to commit to family, but also advantageous to return to a career in finance, including but not limited to maternity, paternity and miscarriage.

-We continue to have an apprentice intake programme, which is equally diverse (shortlisted for awards with both CIPD and Personnel today in 2022), as we focus on growing talent and future leaders, and addressing the issue of NEETs (not in education, employment or training) in the local community.
+We have a well-established apprentice intake programme, which is equally diverse (shortlisted for awards with both CIPD and Personnel today in 2022), as we focus on growing talent and future leaders, and addressing the issue of NEETs (not in education, employment or training) in the local community.